JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/basins.md

 attractors for the magnetic pendulum via featurizing using [`AttractorsViaFeaturizing`](@ref) because here it is trivial to find the appropriate features that distinguish the attractors: simply the final value of the x and y coordinates of the trajectory.

-Let's also just use [`basin_fractions`](@ref) with random sampling instead of computing a full array of basins of attractions, just for some variety.
+Let's also just use [`basins_fractions`](@ref) with random sampling instead of computing a full array of basins of attractions, just for some variety.

-# TODO: REDO THINGS HERE THEY ARE SIMPLER

 So let's define a random sampler and the featurizing function
 ```@example MAIN